immich-app/immich/docs/docs/install/environment-variables.md

 All `DB_` variables must be provided to all Immich workers, including `api` and `microservices`.

+`DB_URL` must be in the format `postgresql://immichdbusername:immichdbpassword@postgreshost:postgresport/immichdatabasename`.
+You can require SSL by adding `?sslmode=require` to the end of the `DB_URL` string, or require SSL and skip certificate verification by adding `?sslmode=require&sslmode=no-verify`.

 When `DB_URL` is defined, the `DB_HOSTNAME`, `DB_PORT`, `DB_USERNAME`, `DB_PASSWORD` and `DB_DATABASE_NAME` database variables are ignored.

 :::